Interstellar-Relay-Community/aode-relay/README.md

 ##### `DELIVER_CONCURRENCY`
 Optional - How many deliver requests the relay should allow to be in-flight per thread. the default is 8
+##### `SIGNATURE_THREADS`
+Optional - Override number of threads used for signing and verifying requests.
+Default is `std::thread::available_parallelism()` (It tries to detect how many cores you have).
+If it cannot detect the correct number of cores, it falls back to 1.

 ### Subscribing
 Mastodon admins can subscribe to this relay by adding the `/inbox` route to their relay settings.